-To work out a person's ATI you can use our Income tests calculator at ato.gov.au/instructions2015 or use the ATI worksheet on the next page.
+To work out a person's ATI, go to ato.gov.au and search for 'Income tests calculator' or use the ATI worksheet on the next page.

 If you are working out the ATI of a person for the whole year, you can get the amounts for the ATI worksheet from the person's tax return.